Taxation

 Icon

-Some countries, such as The Gambia, South Africa, and Colombia, have implemented changes to their tobacco taxes.
-Reviewing these cases can be helpful for Nigeria.
+Countries, such as The Gambia, South Africa, Colombia, and Montenegro provide best-case studies of countries that have successfully implemented changes to their tobacco taxes.

 South Africa